-Mitra currently work as lead development chemist at Ingevity Corporation.
-Currently he does R&D projects to advance Ingevity Corporation’s specialty chemical product pipeline three molecules at a time (Rosin, Lignin, and TOFA) via new synthesis and application testing targeting new uses.
+Mitra currently works as a lead development chemist at Ingevity Corporation.
+He conducts R&D projects to advance Ingevity Corporation’s specialty chemical product pipeline three molecules at a time (Rosin, Lignin, and TOFA) via new synthesis and application testing targeting new uses.

 Mitra did his postdoctoral research at the Department of Chemistry, University of Minnesota.
 There, his advisor was Prof. Theresa Reineke.
 Mitra conducted research projects that involved the study of interpolyelectrolyte complexes between cationic polymers and anionic biomolecules such as DNA and proteins.
 In addition, he studied stimuli responsive polymers that can be used as gene delivery vehicles.